iuvv/cheatsheets/cheatsheet-styles.md

 intro: |
   This is a reference of styles that you can use on Devhints cheatsheets.
 How meta!
-  You can refer to this when contributing your own cheatsheets to the [GitHub repo](https://github.com/rstacruz/cheatsheets/).
+  # You can refer to this when contributing your own cheatsheets to the [GitHub repo](https://github.com/rstacruz/cheatsheets/).
+  You can refer to this when contributing your own cheatsheets to the [GitHub repo](https://github.com/iuvv/cheatsheets/).
 ---

 Intro